-Can't Stop the Girl, recorded in Music City with producer Steve Buckingham and include top players: Albert Lee, Colleen Peterson, Mark O'Connor.
+Can't Stop the Girl, recorded in Music City with producer Steve Buckingham, includes the top players of Albert Lee, Colleen Peterson, and Mark O'Connor.
 She co-writes with Guy Clark (Time After Time), Don Schlitz (Lonesome Desire) Matraca Berg (Promises Promises).

 Lori records a duet with Gregg Allman for the movie Next Of Kin, starring Patrick Swayze and Liam Neeson.

 Lori earns a Juno and Canadian Country Music Award nomination for Can't Stop the Girl.